Morphonodepredictivemodel/morphonode/README.md

 devtools::install_github("Morphonodepredictivemodel/morphonode")
 ```

-This will download the source code, build, and install the morphonode tar.gz package locally.\\
+This will download the source code, build the morphonode tar.gz package, and install it locally.

+<br/><br/>

 # Using the Morphonode Predictive Model suite